A medical professional in scrubs and gloves examines brain scans displayed on a large screen in a surgical environment.

 Calculating Lost Wages

-The abrupt loss of income the deceased provided can pose severe financial burdens.
-As such, lost wages often make up a significant portion of a wrongful death award.
+The abrupt loss of income that the deceased provided can pose severe financial burdens.
+As a result, lost wages often constitute a significant portion of a wrongful death award.

-Determining lost wages typically involves assessing the deceased’s earning potential, age, career trajectory, work-life expectancy and benefits.
-Comprehensive calculation helps ensure families are fairly compensated for immediate and long-term financial support they lost after their loved one’s passing.
+Determining lost wages typically involves assessing the deceased’s earning potential, age, career trajectory, work-life expectancy, and benefits.
+Comprehensive calculation helps ensure families are fairly compensated for the immediate and long-term financial support they lost after their loved one’s passing.

 Navigating wrongful death claims can be complex, requiring a thorough understanding of legal procedures and New Jersey law.
 Our experienced and compassionate team stands ready to lead you to justice for your remaining family members and your lost loved one.